Perspectives // Ageing in Place

 Because while policies may be written at national level and services organised locally, much of the reality of ageing at home is lived out around kitchen tables, phone calls, shared calendars and everyday acts of care.

-The question is whether we are paying enough attention to it.
+The question is whether our systems are evolving with it.

 About the author